Are you wondering how to put your baby to sleep without nursing? Follow these six tips and break the habit that’s keeping your sleep-deprived.

 Let’s jump right into it!

-Change the order of your bedtime routine
+Change the order of your bedtime routine to sleep without nursing.

 If you nurse your baby right before bedtime, he’ll begin to associate feeding with falling asleep.
 In other words, he’ll need to be nursed in order to go to sleep.